aws/s2n-tls/docs/USAGE-GUIDE.md

 uses when sending, it may receive records containing up to 2^14 bytes of plaintext.

-A client can request a lower maximum fragment length by calling **s2n_config_send_max_fragment_length**, reducing the size of TLS records and providing benefits similar to **s2n_connection_prefer_low_latency**.
+A client can request a lower maximum fragment length by calling **s2n_config_send_max_fragment_length**, reducing the size of TLS records sent and providing benefits similar to **s2n_connection_prefer_low_latency**.
 However, many TLS servers either ignore these requests or handle them incorrectly, so a client should never assume that a lower maximum fragment length will be honored.
+If a server accepts the requested maximum fragment length, the client will respect that maximum when sending.

 By default, an s2n-tls server will ignore a client's requested maximum fragment length.
 If **s2n_config_accept_max_fragment_length** is called, the server will respect the client's requested